 Free Trials are still popular, but it’s important to show that your content has value to it.
 An effective model to grow this sense of value is the ‘freemium’ model.
 Subscribers can gain access to specific content, in return for their registration details.
 Their viewing habits and preferences are then tracked by cookies as they consume content.

-This data is then used to serve the subscriber with intelligent, personalised content packages, or highlight areas of the ‘all you can eat package’ to encourage upsell.
+This data is then used to serve the subscriber with intelligent, personalized content packages, or highlight areas of the ‘all you can eat package’ to encourage upsell.
 Freemium conversion rates, on average, sit somewhere between 2% to 5%.

 French sports paper L’Equipe’s Freemium model (Source:L’Equipe)